tltary/ch_grid/README.md

-# Сheesecake grid like bootstrap style 💪
+# Сheesecake grid like bootstrap style 💪(use destyle.css to reset style)

 [Demo](https://tltary.github.io/ch_grid/index.html)

-visit to src/scss/components/variables.scss and change $prefix to you project prefix if you want more or less column, find $grid_size and change 12 to you size
+visit to src/scss/components/variables.scss and change $prefix to you project prefix, if you want more or less column, find $grid_size and change 12 to you size